 - 1 dozen large eggs

 - 8 slices bacon, cooked & crumbled

 - 2 Tbsp mayonnaise

 - 2 Tbsp butter, melted & cooled slightly

 - 1/4 cup finely chopped pimiento

-Cooking hard boiled eggs: Place eggs in cold water in a large sauce pan.
+- Cooking hard boiled eggs: Place eggs in cold water in a large sauce pan.
 Bring water to a boil, then remove from heat and cover.
 Let sit covered for 15 minutes.
-Drain water and let cool until ready to handle.
+Drain water and let cool until ready to peel.

 - Peel and cut eggs in half and scoop out yolks into a mixing bowl, mashing with a fork.
 Add remaining ingredients and mix well.